-All dose levels in this single ascending study were well tolerated.
+All dose levels in this single ascending study were determined to be safe and well tolerated.
 There were no reported drug-related adverse events in this Phase 1 study.

 LBS-009 for NAFLD / NASH and T2D

 LBS-009 is an anti-RBP4 oral therapy targeting liver disease, including NAFLD, NASH and T2D.